Updated: April 11, 2026

 Monthly Recurring Revenue (MRR)

-MRR = Number of Customers × Average Revenue Per Customer
+Formula: MRR = Number of Customers × Average Revenue Per Customer

-But here’s where founders get tripped up: MRR has layers.
+But here is where founders get tripped up: MRR has layers.
+You need to track:

-- New MRR – From brand new customers
+- New MRR — from brand new customers

-- Expansion MRR – From upgrades, add-ons, seat increases
+- Expansion MRR — from upgrades, add-ons, seat increases

-- Churned MRR – From cancellations and downgrades
+- Churned MRR — from cancellations and downgrades

 - Net New MRR — New + Expansion – Churn

-A company adding $50k in new MRR but losing $40k to churn is treading water.
-A company adding $30k new MRR with $5k churn is building momentum.
+A company adding $50,000 in new MRR but losing $40,000 to churn is treading water.
+A company adding $30,000 in new MRR with $5,000 churn is building momentum.

 Annual Recurring Revenue (ARR)

 ARR is just MRR × 12.
-It’s how investors think, especially as you grow past $1M ARR.
+It is how investors think, especially as you grow past $1 million ARR.

 Pro tip: When you talk to investors, use ARR.
 When you talk to your team about daily execution, use MRR.
 Both matter, but for different audiences.